Belasco Theatre

 New York, New York ยท Est. 1907

-The Belasco Theatre, built in 1907 in the Theater District, is considered Broadway's most haunted venue.
-It was built for and named after David Belasco, an eccentric impresario who dressed as a Catholic priest despite being Jewish and lived in a duplex apartment above the theater decorated like a Gothic church.
-Known as "The Bishop of Broadway," Belasco was legendary for his elaborate productions.
+Built in 1907 and considered Broadway's most haunted venue.
+It was designed for David Belasco, an eccentric impresario who dressed as a Catholic priest, lived in a Gothic-decorated apartment above the theater, and was known as the Bishop of Broadway.

 👻

-David Belasco's ghost began appearing immediately after his death in 1931.
-Performers and stagehands consistently describe seeing a shadowy figure in clerical robes sitting in the balcony box seats during opening nights.
-Some actors claim to have shaken hands with and spoken to the ghost.
-A second spirit, the "Blue Lady," is believed to be an actress who fell to her death in an elevator shaft.
-Laura Linney reported seeing the Blue Lady sitting in the balcony during a performance.
-The theater experiences unexplained footsteps, rattling from Belasco's private elevator, and doors and curtains moving randomly.
-After the risque musical Oh!
+A second spirit, the "Blue Lady," is thought to be an actress who fell to her death in an elevator shaft.
+Laura Linney reported seeing her sitting in the balcony during a performance.
+The theater also gets footsteps with no one around, rattling from Belasco's private elevator, and doors and curtains moving on their own.
+Interestingly, after the risque musical Oh!
 Calcutta! played there, sightings temporarily decreased.

 More Haunted Places in New York